 Demand for delivery drivers is growing because:

-- people tend not to see the role as a long-term option and often leave it after a short period
+- vacancies arise often – people tend to see the role as a temporary option and often leave it after a short period

 - the number of delivery driver jobs is rising due to increasing demand in a range of industries – for example, more people are buying groceries online, which then need to be delivered, and people are increasingly using new services like delivereasy and Uber Eats, which require drivers.

 Delivery drivers work in a range of industries, including: